India school tragedy raises questions for Gandhi's food plan

 In Bihar, the children’s deaths prompted protesters to burn effigies of Chief Minister Nitish Kumar, chanting slogans denouncing the state government and setting fire to vehicles.

-“This terrible tragedy will hopefully serve as a wake-up call for them,” said Reetika Khera, development economist and social activist, adding programs like this need to be administered at the local level.
+“This terrible tragedy will hopefully serve as a wake-up call for them,” said Reetika Khera, development economist and social activist, adding programmes like this need to be administered at the local level.

 Currently, nearly half of India’s annual rice and wheat supplies are lost to rot or corruption, and while deaths from contaminated food are rare, many of the country’s poor are offered substandard food, sometimes containing stones and grit.

-“This (tragedy) does throw light on food quality in public programs,” said Dipa Sinha, Right to Food researcher and activist.
+“This (tragedy) does throw light on food quality in public programmes,” said Dipa Sinha, Right to Food researcher and activist.
 “It is clearly a failure of monitoring and accountability.”

 Under Gandhi’s food welfare plan, grain distribution will be devolved to local communities, but critics say few details have been revealed and question how the scheme will be administered.
 The Bihar tragedy may raise more questions over Gandhi’s plan.